splace/angle/README.md

 # Sweep

-encodes an angle difference and so has a direction.
+encodes a region of angles, (and an angle difference) and so has a direction.
 (Counter)Clockwise.

 ## [Sweep Iteration Example](https://go.dev/play/p/ZNazzSRqN6o)